10 tips to make summer travel a breeze

 1. Get equipped for a smooth journey with the handy United app

-2. Make sure your bags are fit to fly
+3. Make sure your bags are fit to fly

 If you are planning to travel with food, be aware that food items may require further TSA inspection.
-If you're not sure if a food item is considered a liquid or a gel it is best to pack the item in your checked bag or ship it to your destination in advance.
+If you're not sure if a food item is considered a liquid or a gel it is best to pack the item in your checked bag or ship it to your summer vacation destination in advance.

 If you're traveling for a celebration and bringing gifts along, wait to wrap them until you reach your destination or consider shipping them.
 TSA agents may inspect wrapped packages, which could mean needing to undo your carefully wrapped packages and pristine bows.

-3. Read our information about special travel requests and recommendations
+4. Read our information about special travel requests and recommendations

 Have a special request?
 Learn about the accommodations we provide for children, pets, travelers with disabilities, travelers with food allergies and more.

 Traveling with children?
 Kids can ride in their collapsible strollers through the airport, and then these can be checked at your gate.
 Your stroller will be returned to you at the aircraft door at your connecting city or destination.
 If you're planning to bring a larger, non-collapsible stroller or car seat, you can check it in the lobby.

 Traveling to a warm-climate location?
 Protect yourself from sun and bugs with these tips.

 - Use insect repellent containing at least 20% DEET

 - Wear lightweight, long-sleeve shirts, long pants and closed-toes shoes